TurkeyOfficial Name: Republic of Turkey

 The potential for terrorist attacks in Turkey, including against U.S. citizens and interests, remains high.
 Terrorists have previously attacked U.S. interests in Turkey, including the U.S. Embassy in Ankara and the U.S. Consulate General in Istanbul.
 Terrorists have also attacked places popular with foreigners and tourists.

-On July 18, 2016, the Department of State updated its Travel Warning for Turkey to reflect the Federal Aviation Administration’s cancellation of its July 15, 2016 notice to airmen (NOTAM), which was issued following the launch of an unsuccessful military coup in Turkey on July 15, 2016.
-The travel warning also includes information about the Department of State’s decision to extend ordered departure of U.S. Government family members in Adana, as well as family members of U.S. government civilians in Izmir province, with the exception of those family members employed at the U.S. Consulate.
-These decisions were made as a result of our ongoing assessment of security conditions in Turkey and in recognition of the threat environment in Adana and southeastern Turkey.
+On July 26, 2016, the Department of State updated its Travel Warning for Turkey to reflect the heightened potential for terrorism resulting from the July 15, 2016 attempted coup.
+The updated travel warning notes the Department of State’s decision to allow authorized departure for U.S. Government family members in Ankara and Istanbul, the Government of Turkey establishing a 90-day state of emergency, and the extension of ordered departure of U.S. Government family members in Adana and family members of U.S. Government civilians in Izmir province.
+These decisions were made as a result of the Department of State’s ongoing assessment of security conditions in Turkey and in recognition of the threat environment in Adana and southeastern Turkey.

 For your own safety: